ubf67ib/architecture-assignments/README.md

-# cubeBox-assignment
+# architecture-assignments
-I'm coding the solution to an asignment for architecture.
+I'm coding the solutions to asignments for architecture.
 Yes, this is slower than just doing it normally, but this is more fun.
+Now all in one repo!